-Criteria Explanation Commentary Relationship between mineralisation widths and intercept lengths • should be reported.
+Criteria Explanation Commentary Relationship between mineralisation widths and intercept lengths • These relationships are particularly important in the reporting of Exploration Results- if the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported. if it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
 At Tallebung, orientated drill core has been used to allow determination of orientation of structures and mineralisation.
 Lode orientation of the Tallebung is well constrained by previous drilling and outcrop.
 Drilling intercepts lodes at or very close to perpendicular and reported intercepts are therefore estimated true thickness.
-Diagrams • any significant discovery being reported These should include, but not be limited to a plan view See body of announcement, and SKY ASX announcement 9 March 2020, SKY ASX announcement 22 September 2021, SKY ASX announcement 25 October 2021 SKY ASX announcement 17 January 2022, SKY ASX announcement 27 January 2022, SKY ASX announcement 7 March 2022, SKY ASX Announcement 27 June 2022 and SKY ASX Announcement 22 March 2023.
+Diagrams • Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
+See body of announcement, and SKY ASX announcement 9 March 2020, SKY ASX announcement 22 September 2021, SKY ASX announcement 25 October 2021 SKY ASX announcement 17 January 2022, SKY ASX announcement 27 January 2022, SKY ASX announcement 7 March 2022, SKY ASX Announcement 27 June 2022 and SKY ASX Announcement 22 March 2023.
 Balanced reporting • Not applicable as there are no Exploration Results reported as part of this statement.
 Not applicable as there are no Exploration Results reported as part of this statement.
-Other substantive exploration data • to): geological observations; geophysical survey results; geochemical survey results; bulk samples-size and method of treatment; metallurgical test results; bulk density, groundwater, See body of announcement and SKY ASX announcement 5 September 2022, SKY ASX announcement 24 October 2022, SKY ASX Announcement 1 November 2022, SKY ASX Announcement 27 June 2022, SKY ASX Announcement 22 March 2023, SKY ASX Announcement 22 June 2023 and SKY ASX Announcement 21 August 2023.
-Further work • Further work is imminent to continue exploring the tenement and to further expand the MRE.
-See body of announcement, and SKY ASX announcement 9 March 2020, ASX announcement, 22 November 2018, SKY ASX announcement 4 September 2019, SKY ASX announcement 5 December 2019, SKY ASX Announcement 10 May 2022, SKY ASX Announcement 27 June 2022, 5 September 2022, SKY ASX announcement 24 October 2022, 1 November SKY ASX Announcement 2022, SKY ASX Announcement 22 March 2023, SKY ASX Announcement 22 June 2023 and SKY ASX Announcement 21 August 2023. • interpretations and future drilling areas, provided this information is not commercially sensitive.
+Other substantive exploration data • Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples-size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+See body of announcement and SKY ASX announcement 5 September 2022, SKY ASX announcement 24 October 2022, SKY ASX Announcement 1 November 2022, SKY ASX Announcement 27 June 2022, SKY ASX Announcement 22 March 2023, SKY ASX Announcement 22 June 2023 and SKY ASX Announcement 21 August 2023.
+Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Further work is imminent to continue exploring the tenement and to further expand the MRE.
+See body of announcement, and SKY ASX announcement 9 March 2020, ASX announcement, 22 November 2018, SKY ASX announcement 4 September 2019, SKY ASX announcement 5 December 2019, SKY ASX Announcement 10 May 2022, SKY ASX Announcement 27 June 2022, 5 September 2022, SKY ASX announcement 24 October 2022, 1 November SKY ASX Announcement 2022, SKY ASX Announcement 22 March 2023, SKY ASX Announcement 22 June 2023 and SKY ASX Announcement 21 August 2023. • Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 See body of announcement, and ASX announcement, 22 November 2018, SKY ASX announcement 4 September 2019, SKY ASX announcement 5 December 2019, SKY ASX Announcement 10 May 2022, 1 November SKY ASX Announcement 2022 SKY ASX Announcement 22 March 2023, SKY ASX Announcement 22 June 2023 and SKY ASX Announcement 21 August 2023.